cachier-cache/core/README.md

 	- create a cli tool like redis
 	- create a frontend like akms with docs and a hosted server(http only)
-	- dockerize this and publish to a image repository -->
+	- dockerize this and publish to a image repository
+	- need another server for public use (i.e. each hash is contained within a user) -->

 <!-- TODO: protocol buffers: